NCI900-Training-Organisation/intro-to-dask/docs/source/tutorial/Dask/intro.rst

     * **Tutorial:** 10 min

         **Objectives:**
             #.
-Learn about Dask.
-            #.
-Learn about Dask collections.
+Learn about Dask task graphs.

 Dask is a Python library for parallel and distributed computing that is easy to use and set up, as it functions just like any other Python library.